avsa242/hub75-spin/README.md

 ## Compiler Compatibility

-* P1/SPIN1 OpenSpin (bytecode): OK, tested with 1.00.81
+* P1/SPIN1 OpenSpin (bytecode): Untested (deprecated)
-* P1/SPIN1 FlexSpin (bytecode): OK, tested with 5.9.4-beta
+* P1/SPIN1 FlexSpin (bytecode): OK, tested with 5.9.9-beta
-* P1/SPIN1 FlexSpin (native): OK, tested with 5.9.4-beta
+* P1/SPIN1 FlexSpin (native): OK, tested with 5.9.9-beta
-* ~~P2/SPIN2 FlexSpin (bytecode): FTBFS, tested with 5.9.4-beta~~
+* ~~P2/SPIN2 FlexSpin (nu-code): FTBFS, tested with 5.9.9-beta~~
-* P2/SPIN2 FlexSpin (native): OK, tested with 5.9.4-beta
+* P2/SPIN2 FlexSpin (native): OK, tested with 5.9.9-beta
 * ~~BST~~ (incompatible - no preprocessor)
 * ~~Propeller Tool~~ (incompatible - no preprocessor)
 * ~~PNut~~ (incompatible - no preprocessor)

 ## Hardware Compatibility

-* Tested using Adafruit 64x32 panel (*NOTE: Due to the many variations of components used on these panels, the driver may not work for all without modification*)
+* Tested using Adafruit 64x32 panel (*NOTE: Due to the many variations of components used on these panels, the driver may not work for all without modification*) - tested up to 180MHz Fsys on P2 (display was somewhat unstable at this speed)

 ## Limitations

 * Very early in development - may malfunction, or outright fail to build
 * No brightness support
 * No support for higher color depths
-* Driver is currently written in spin (too slow to be of practical use when compiled as bytecode; building to native code using FlexSpin is highly recommended)
+* Driver is currently written in spin (too slow to be of practical use when compiled as bytecode on P1; building to native code using FlexSpin is highly recommended)